Jovan Žigić

 Basis Selection from Sparse Data

-Finite Element Simulation of Chaotic Dynamics in 1D Kuramoto-Sivashinsky Equation (161x20000 matrix)
+Finite Element Simulation of Chaotic Dynamics in 1D Kuramoto-Sivashinsky Equation (160 grid points)